Stephan811D/Stephan811D/README.md

 ## Hi there 👋

-I'm a software developer with a focus on frontend technologies.
-I enjoy working with modern frameworks and exploring new tools and architectures.
+My name is Stephan Schaufler and I am a software developer who enjoys exploring new technologies and experimenting with different tools and architectures.

 My work is structured and detail-oriented.
 I aim to write clean, maintainable code and ensure that every part of a project is understandable and well-documented.